What's the Problem?

-The Pediatrics study, which was originally published in February 2011, found that energy drinks have little to no tangible therapeutic benefit, and that many of their ingredients are unregulated and understudied.
+A study published in the medical journal Pediatrics in February 2011 found that energy drinks have little to no real therapeutic benefit, and that many of their ingredients are unregulated and/or understudied.

 “The known and unknown pharmacology of agents included in such drinks, combined with reports of toxicity, raises concern for potentially serious adverse effects in association with energy-drink use.
 In the short-term, pediatricians need to be aware of the possible effects of energy drinks in vulnerable populations and screen for consumption to educate families.”